nnovakova/nnovakova.github.io/content/data-transformation/index.md

 ## Outliers in charges

-Let's check how much outliers in Charges distribution.
+Let's check how much outliers in `charges` distribution.

 ```python